 Upper Body Strength: Lift the dog - off the couch, off the bed, out of the flower bed.
 Repeat, repeat, repeat.
 As the dog ages, this exercise is reversed - onto the couch, onto the bed, into the car and so on.

 Balance and Coordination, Exercise 1: Remove your puppy from unsuitable tight places.
 If they're too small for him, they're certainly too small for you.
 Do it anyway!

 Balance and Coordination, Exercise 2: Practice not falling when your dog bounds across the full length of the room, sails through the air, and slams both front paws into the back of your knees.

-Balance and Coordination, Exercise 3: (for use with multiple dogs) Remove all dogs from lap and answer the phone before it stops ringing.
+Balance and Coordination, Exercise 3: (for use with multiple dogs) Remove all dogs from lap and answer the landline before it stops ringing.